Glossary of Financial Aid Terms

 An amount, determined by a formula established by Congress, that indicates how much of your family's financial resources should be available to help pay for school.
 The EFC is used in determining your financial need and eligibility for financial aid.

-The EFC represents a best estimate of your family's capacity to absorb, over time, the costs of education.
-It is not a prediction of how much cash you have on hand, a value judgment about how much a family should be able to draw from current income or a measure of liquidity.
+The EFC represents the best estimate of your family's capacity to absorb, over time, the costs of education.
+It is not a prediction of how much cash you have on hand, a value judgment about how much a family should be able to draw from current income, or a measure of liquidity.
 It is not the amount you must pay directly to the College, but rather, a tool to calculate the family's financial need.

 FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA):